pranathi202005/Image-Captioning/README.md

 # Image-Captioning

 ## Project Overview
-Return the caption for the provided image using pre-defined
+This Python script uses the pre-trained deep learning models to detect caption for the image and uses streamlit framework for interface.